 Unusual Options Activity Insight: PayPal Holdings

-PayPal Holdings (NASDAQ:PYPL) shares experienced unusual options activity on Friday.
-The stock price moved up to $299.98 following the option alert.
+Shares of PayPal Holdings (NASDAQ:PYPL) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $300.83.

 - Sentiment: BULLISH